 Social media are, obviously, the leading source where people seek for services they need.
 Potential clients will go to Facebook, Instagram, looking for a wedding makeup artist.
 So make sure your work is accessible online, and that you maintain an active and thoughtful presence on social media.

 If you want to focus on marketing just for bridal makeup, make sure that your online profile indicates this.
 The visual aspect is essential criteria online.
 If you haven’t worked on brides before and you don’t have bridal images, you will have to stage a shoot for your portfolio.
-Connect with wedding photographers, wedding dress designers, florists, event planners, and organize a photo shoot.
+Connect with wedding photographers, wedding dress designers, florists, event planners, and organize a photoshoot.
 Don’t put online every work you’ve done, only the best.
-Read on how to edit makeup portfolio.
+Read on how to edit the makeup portfolio.
 Choose good, clean images, where your makeup can be seen well.
 For bridal looks, choose the natural makeup look over dramatic ones.

 Network with other professionals in the industry, such as wedding planners, photographers, and dressmakers.